Plageros/awesome-timeline-react/README.md

 - `eventsResize` - property that define if events are resizeable (default as true)

+- `showEventPrompt` - property that define if prompt for events will be shown after hover (defualt as true)

+- `eventPromptTemplate` - function that can be passed for event prompt.
+Function receives currently hovered `event` object.
+It returns JSX Element so it can be customize in various ways.
+The example is in story.

 ## Awesome Features

 One of the awesome features (currently hidden from the interface) is adjusting the granulation of the grid.
 To achieve this, click the wheel on the mouse.
 This will hide the scroll bar, and you can adjust the grid granulation by scrolling the wheel.
 Each scroll iteration adjusts the grid by ±15 minutes, depending on the scroll direction.